-- 1. I hereby agree to indemnify, hold harmless and defend Taylor County, Florida from any liability, claim, demand, action, cause of action, suit, loss, damage, expense, cost, attorney fee, settlement or judgment as a result of my being injured while performing the above project.
-I will not allow anyone to subcontract and no other person will be allowed on the job site. - I also hereby indemnify, hold harmless and release Taylor County, from any liability, claim, demand, action, cause of action, suit, loss, damage, expense, cost, settlement or judgment for any medical, dental, orthopedic, surgery or any expense as a result of any injury on said project. - I hereby release Taylor County from liability of whatever kind of nature as a result of any injury on the above project. - 4.
-I hereby agree that venue of any litigation, as a result of this Hold Harmless Release and Indemnity Agreement shall be exclusively in Taylor County, Florida and the laws of the State of Florida shall govern.
+1. I hereby agree to indemnify, hold harmless and defend Taylor County, Florida from any liability, claim, demand, action, cause of action, suit, loss, damage, expense, cost, attorney fee, settlement or judgment as a result of my being injured while performing the above project.
+I will not allow anyone to subcontract and no other person will be allowed on the job site.

+2. I also hereby indemnify, hold harmless and release Taylor County, from any liability, claim, demand, action, cause of action, suit, loss, damage, expense, cost, settlement or judgment for any medical, dental, orthopedic, surgery or any expense as a result of any injury on said project.

+3. I hereby release Taylor County from liability of whatever kind of nature as a result of any injury on the above project.

+4. I hereby agree that venue of any litigation, as a result of this Hold Harmless Release and Indemnity Agreement shall be exclusively in Taylor County, Florida and the laws of the State of Florida shall govern.

-5. I hereby agree that I have relied on the legal advi ce of my attorney and d that I fully understand this agreement and I l nave voluntarily executed same.
-DO NE AND EXECUTED this day of , 20 WITNESS: oaths and take a described in and , to me wel l known and known to me to be the individual Witness my hand and official seal this day of f , · NOTARY PUBI LIC My Commission Expires: Accepted by Tay lor County, Florida this day of , Ву
+5. I hereby agree that I have relied on the legal advice of my attorney and that I fully understand this agreement and I have voluntarily executed same.

+DONE AND EXECUTED this day of , 20

+WITNESS:

+STATE OF FLORIDA COUNTY OF

+I hereby certify that on this day personally appeared before me, an officer duly authorized to administer oaths and take acknowledgments, , to me well known and known to me to be the individual described in and who executed the foregoing, and acknowledged before me that they executed the same freely and voluntarily for the purpose therein expressed.

+Witness my hand and official seal this day of , .

+Accepted by Taylor County, Florida this day of , ,

+By.